easydev991/Days/README.md

 # Days 2.1
-This is my pet project.
+- This is my pet project with VIPER-based architecture
-The app uses Realm to store your data and shows how many days passed after something happened in your life.
+- The app uses Realm to store your data and shows how many days passed after something happened in your life
-VIPER-based architecture.

 ## What you can do with this app